box/box-typescript-sdk-gen/docs/metadataTemplates.md

 Delete a metadata template and its instances.
 This deletion is permanent and can not be reversed.

-This operation is performed by calling function `deleteMetadataTemplateSchema`.
+This operation is performed by calling function `deleteMetadataTemplate`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/delete-metadata-templates-id-id-schema/).